Tuesday, May 6, 2014

 The number of variables and clauses could be roughly estimated by: We have $2n$ variables for $x_{n-1}$ to $x_0$ and $y_{n-1}$ to $y_0$.
 This yields $n^2$ variables for each combination.
 Further, an addition yields two new variables and reduces the amount summands (mostly) by $-1$.
 The $n^2$ are reduced until $\approx 2n$ remain.
 Therefore we need $n^2-2n = n(n-2)$ additions, hence we get $2n(n-2)$ variables this way.
 So in total we have $$\#\text{vars} = 2n + n^2 + 2n(n-2) = 3n^2 - 2n \in \mathcal{O}(n^2)$$

-The number of clauses and clauses could be roughly estimated by: From the $n^2$ variables that result from the "and" equations we get $3n^2$ clauses.
+The number of clauses could be roughly estimated by: From the $n^2$ variables that result from the "and" equations we get $3n^2$ clauses.
 We have $\epsilon$ variables that come from the $+$ equations with $2$ summands and $(1-\epsilon)$ variables that come from the $+$ equations with $3$ summands.
 In total this are $n(n-2)$.
 Thus we get

 \begin{align*}

-\#\text{clauses} &3n^2 + 10\epsilon n(n-2) + 14(1-\epsilon) n(n-2) \\
+\#\text{clauses}\;&3n^2 + 10\epsilon n(n-2) + 14(1-\epsilon) n(n-2) \\

 = & 3n^2 + 10\epsilon n^2 - 20\epsilon n + 14(1-\epsilon) n^2 - 28(1-\epsilon) n \\